-F arnsworth Wright was a stubborn, though excellent, editor.
-Single handedly, he kept the low-budget WEIRD TALES alive for fifteen glorious years.
+Farnsworth Wright was a stubborn, though excellent, edi-Single handedly, he kept the low-budget WEIRD tor.
+TALES alive for fifteen glorious years.
 He had less success, however, with the off-trail ORIENTAL STORIES, which he initiated in 1930, doubtless due to its limited theme.
 After but nine issues, Wright broadened its scope, retitling it MAGIC CARPET MAGAZINE.
 The result, as this collection attests, was a magazine that fell somewhere between WEIRD TALES and OR-IENTAL STORIES in its philosophy.
 Beneath an unfixed pastel by Margaret Brundage, an H.Bedford-Jones historical romance, a Robert E. Howard (as Patrick Ervin) modern adventure, and an Edmond Hamilton fantasy-interplanetary story could nestle in relative comfort.
 Pretty clearly, Wright hoped to attract his WEIRD TALES audience to support the magazine.

-$\mathbf{B}{\text{Jan./1934}}$ number.
+$\mathbf{B}{\text{Jan./1934}}$ number, alas, ended after five issues, with the Jan./1934 number.
 Not that Wright was giving up, mind you.
 After the cancellation, he stated publically: